-- member of the family was in the house when the person died.
-Nine people lived alone and of these nine, six died alone.
+- 7. Gateshead's DRD panel has been in operation in some form since 2002; it meets quarterly and is chaired by a Consultant in Public Health. - 8.
+In 2012 there were 6 DRDs in Gateshead.
+By 2016 this had risen to 19, and in the period 2014-16 Gateshead had the 6th highest rate of drug-related deaths in England.
+The number fell back to 12 in 2017, but already in 2018 there have been 22 deaths. - 9.
+The 2016 annual report records that the Gateshead picture follows the national trend in terms of an increase in the number of deaths, gender and primary substance.
+The report records that: - All but one of the 19 deaths were males, the majority were aged 19-34, with the oldest being 54.
+Seven people lived with family or friends.
+Nine people lived alone of whom six died alone.
 Three people were homeless, and all but one were unemployed. - Opioids (such as heroin) accounted for the majority of drug deaths (16) or were present in the system.
 Fifteen deaths involved opioids and diazepam.
 Prescription medications (Pregabalin and Gabapentin) were present in nine deaths in small amounts, a small number also had traces of over-the-counter medication.
 NPS accounted for the one female death.
 Alcohol was present in half of the deaths, which is higher than the national average. - 14 people were open or known to the adult drug and alcohol service (Evolve), 10 were currently in treatment, four were previously known.
-Five were not known to the drug and alcohol service, one of whom was prescribed by their GP (not in shared care). - 13 of the 19 cases had some form of mental health condition or had previously attempted suicide (though note deaths from suicide are not included in the DRD figures, even where the deceased is a known user).
+Five were not known to the drug and alcohol service, one of whom was prescribed by their GP (not in shared care). - 13 of the 19 cases had some form of mental health condition or had previously attempted suicide (though note deaths from suicide are not included in the DRD figures, even where the deceased is a known user). - 10.
 A similar analysis will be included in the 2017 annual report, which has not yet been published.
-Overall there were 12 deaths and our analysis to date shows that:

-- There were 8 males and 4 females, with ages ranging from 31-50; - Most were known to treatment services, and most of those were still in treatment at the time of death; - The majority were long term drug users and known to use multiple substances; - Majority were known to multiple services and were known to have some sort of mental health condition anxiety, depression.

-Our analysis to date of the deaths in 2018 suggests common factors include:

-- Most of the deaths are of men, aged 30-46;

-- Most were long-term users:

-- Most involve multiple substances including prescription and illegal drugs, as well as alcohol: and

-- Cocaine is emerging as a factor.
+Overall there were 12 deaths and our analysis to date shows that: - There were 8 males and 4 females, with ages ranging from 31-50; - Most were known to treatment services, and most of those were still in treatment at the time of death; - The majority were long term drug users and known to use multiple substances; - Majority were known to multiple services and were known to have some sort of mental health condition - anxiety, depression. - 11.
+Our analysis to date of the deaths in 2018 suggests common factors include: - Most of the deaths are of men, aged 30-46; - Most but not all were known to treatment services; - Most were long-term users; - Most involve multiple substances including prescription and illegal drugs, particularly opioids, as well as alcohol; and - Cocaine is emerging as a factor.